Welcome

 • The good root of title (usually a conveyance on sale at least 15 years old)

-• All subsequent conveyances, mortgages, assents, or other relevant documents
+• All subsequent conveyances, mortgages, deeds of release/receipted mortgages, assents, and relevant powers of attorney

-• Evidence of any changes of name, deaths, or appointments of trustees
+• Evidence of any changes of name, deaths, or appointments of personal representatives/trustees (including grant of representation)

 • Copies of land charges searches and any relevant certificates